When I first started researching how to make money online, a lot of the resources I found were aimed at Americans.

-On the Profit Accumulator forums I have seen some serious matched betters who claim to make up to £2,000 each month, but you would have to work on it full time to get near this kind of money.
+On the Outplayed (previously Profit Accumulator) forums I have seen some serious matched betters who claim to make up to £2,000 each month, although I think these are exceptional cases.

-However, it’s very achievable to make at least £200 a month in a few hours here and there, even around a day job.
+However, it’s pretty achievable to make around £200 a month in a few hours here and there, even around a day job.

-Please note that although matched betting is not gambling, it does involve using betting websites so it is not recommended for anyone which a history of gambling problems or addiction.
+Please note that although matched betting is not gambling, it does involve using betting websites so it is not recommended for anyone who has a history of gambling problems or addiction.

 Disclaimer: blogging is NOT a quick and easy way to make extra cash.
 Anyone who promises you can make money in your first month is likely misleading you.